-To collect data, Catalyst Miami will work with the North Miami Community Redevelopment Agency (CRA) and the City of North Miami to identify small businesses that are within city limits but outside the agency’s service area.
-To be eligible for the pilot, small businesses must meet a revenue cap and be owned by people of color with low to moderate incomes at or less than 80 percent of area median income (AMI).
-In addition, more than 50 percent of households in the geographic area served by a small business must have low to moderate incomes.
-Catalyst Miami will administer a survey and conduct focus groups with small business owners to determine what support they need and to explore benchmarks, such as whether they have three months of reserves, can pay bills, are achieving customer loyalty, and are managing cash flow during volatile periods.
+To collect data, Catalyst Miami will work with the North Miami Community Redevelopment Agency (CRA) and the City of North Miami to identify small businesses that are within the city limits but outside of CRA area.
+Eligible small businesses must meet a revenue cap and be owned by people of color with low- to moderate-incomes at or below 80 percent of Area Median Income (AMI).
+Another factor will be whether more than 50 percent of the households in the geographic sector served by small businesses have low- to moderate-incomes.
+Catalyst Miami will administer a survey and conduct focus groups with small business owners to determine what support they need, exploring benchmarks such as having 3 months of reserves, being able to pay bills, achieving customer loyalty, and managing cash flow during volatility.

-The data that Catalyst Miami collects will help small businesses adjust their business models, and it will help the City of North Miami direct relief funds and decide which in-depth consultation and financial management to offer.
-The data will also benefit the Community Redevelopment Agency better understand small businesses’ growth plans and anticipate what the small business landscape will look like over the next five years.
+The data Catalyst Miami collects will help small businesses adjust their business models and will aid the City of North Miami in directing relief funds and deciding which in-depth consultation and financial management to offer.
+The data will also benefit CRA so that they can better understand small businesses’ growth plans and can anticipate what the small business landscape will look like over the next five years.